terrafloww/rasteret/README.md

 ## Why Rasteret?

 Geospatial data science is often 80% "plumbing."
-You spend hours writing `pystac-client` loops, manual `ThreadPoolExecutor` code, and fragile CRS-alignment logic just to get a batch of pixels for your model.
+You spend hours writing STAC reading loops, manual `ThreadPoolExecutor`, and fragile CRS-alignment logic just to get a batch of pixels for your model.

 **Rasteret turns those 80% into a single line of code.**